tradiny/tradiny/docs/docs/plan.md

 ## Q1 2025

+- **Data Grouping**: Combine your data/assets into logical categories.

 - **News**: Display news directly on chart.

     Parse RSS, download articles using Selenium, classify and summarize by ChatGPT, include the summaries in the chat as context.